rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 2 Create the View Controller's Data Source

 In a few short steps, you’ve done a lot — the PageViewController uses a UIPageViewController to show content from a SwiftUI view.
 Now it’s time to enable swiping interactions to move from page to page.

+#### Section 3 Track the Page in a SwiftUI View’s State

+To prepare for adding a custom UIPageControl, you need a way to track the current page from within PageView.

+To do this, you’ll declare a @State property in PageView, and pass a binding to this property down to the PageViewController view.
+The PageViewController updates the binding to match the visible page.